 “By 2004, U.S. marketers will send 200 billion commercial e-mail messages and people are beginning to already feel the pressure and time constraints that imposes on them — yet these e-mails often contain a lot of valuable information, so people don’t necessarily want to ignore them either,” Clement said.
 “That’s where MyMailMutt comes in and provides a solution for managing the inflow.”

 MyMailMutt also goes a step beyond existing e-mail filters to provide advanced controls so consumers can block e-mails with certain keywords, from specific senders, with specific subject lines and relating to individual categories.
-Consumers can sign up for their free MyMailMutt account at the
+Consumers can sign up for their free MyMailMutt account at the product Web site.

 To use MailMutt, you just enter a keyword and click on “Search.”
 Additionally, you can view commercial e-mails from specific categories (such as computers and technology) to return non-specific commercial e-mails relevant to that category.